-School Overview

 Detail Data

-School name Rothwell Schools

-Number of pupils in school 355(RJS) 288(RVIS)
+Number of pupils in school 350 (RJS)

+279 (RVIS)

-Proportion (%) of pupil premium eligible pupils 26.4% (RJS): slightly above Nat.
-Average 21.4% (RVIS): just below Nat.
+Proportion (%) of pupil premium eligible pupils 29.1 % (RJS): slightly above Nat.
+Average (23.8%)

+17 % (RVIS): below Nat.
 Average for eligibility, however as an infant school this is possibly the impact of Universal Free School Meals.
 The true picture is that disadvantage is probably similar across the schools.

-Academic year/years that our current pupil premium strategy plan covers (3 year plans are recommended) 2021-2022 2022-2023 2023-2024
+Academic year/years that our current pupil premium strategy plan covers (3 year plans are recommended - you must still publish an updated statement each academic year) 2021-2022 2022-2023 2023-2024

+December 2023

-Date this statement was published December 2022
+Date this statement was published

-Date on which it will be reviewed July 2023
+Date on which it will be reviewed July 2024

-Statement authorised by Ashley Izzard-Snape
+Statement authorised by Maria Barker

-Pupil premium lead Bridget Leder
+Pupil premium lead Bridget Leder Natasha Cross

-Governor / Trustee lead Julia Wheeldon
+Governor / Trustee lead Ashley Izzard -Snape